 Temperaments and Ill Behaviors in the Oval Office*

 A quick review of those who served in the Oval Office suggests Trump's rhetoric is nothing new.
-Quite the contrary to the first President, John Adams quickly developed a reputation as a combative commander-in-chief whose own Cabinet deplored his rudeness and opposed the majority of his policies.
-Here's a quick look at some of the rest:
+Quite the contrary, President John Adams quickly developed a reputation as a combative commander-in-chief whose own Cabinet deplored his rudeness and opposed the majority of his policies.
+Here's a quick look at some of the worst:

 - John Adams - As a Founding Father and the second president of the United States, Adams had a nasty reputation for rudely putting down anyone who opposed his political views including members of his own Cabinet.

 - James Monroe - It is well documented that the 5th president had a fiery temper and chased the Secretary of the Treasury out of his office with hot fireplace tongs as well as challenged his rival Alexander Hamilton to a duel.

 - John Quincy Adams - Having served as Secretary of State, the son of the second president proved he was equally as stubborn and independent minded as his father after he was elected to serve in the Oval Office.

 - Andrew Jackson - As the seventh president, Jackson made the establishment nervous with his intemperate and vulgar promises to change politics.
 In fact, he was the "jackass poster child" for today's Democratic donkey symbol.

 - John Tyler - Tyler wasn't just the tenth president, his unpresidential approach to condemning his own Cabinet saw numerous resignations after ten presidential vetoes to block his own party's legislation.